Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 u These experimental results, by themselves, should kill the idea that the mantle as a whole circulates as a convecting fluid.

-19. A concentrated load on a thick solid (such as the earth) produces stresses inside the solid.
+21. A concentrated load on a thick solid (such as the Earth) produces s154tresses inside the solid.
 The stresses spread out laterally, in proportion to their depth below the surface.

-20. Rocks deep inside the earth are under high and fairly uniform compressive stresses.
-As explained on page 153, such solids, if they fail (break), will fail by shearing.
-At each point inside the earth, the maximum shearing stress occurs on a plane oriented 45° to the planes of principal stress.
+22. Rocks deep inside the Earth are under high and fairly uniform compressive stresses.
+As explained on page 166, such solids, if they fail (break), will fail by shearing.
+At each point inside the Earth, the maximum shearing stress occurs on a plane oriented 45° to the planes of principal stress.
 The principal stresses produced by the rising of the Atlantic floor and the downward pull on the Pacific plate are approximately vertical and horizontal.
 Therefore, maximum shearing stress—and Benioff zones—will occur at about a 45° angle to the horizontal.
 For more information, consult any introductory textbook on “strength of materials”; look for the subject of “Mohr’s Circle.”

 One can also conclude that the principal stresses that produced Benioff zones had to be applied suddenly.
 Had they been applied over many years, slow deformations, called creep, would have removed the shearing stresses.

-21. Based on the following, the preflood mantle probably had a more uniform density.
-Movements within the mantle during and soon after the flood would have generated much heat and melting.
+23. Movements within the mantle during and soon after the flood would have generated much heat and melting.
 Denser elements (such as nickel and iron) would have settled gravitationally, releasing even more heat which, in turn, melted other parts of the mantle, allowing more gravitational settling.
-This would explain why (a) temperatures inside the earth increase with depth, (b) the earth has a core, (c) the outer core is a liquid while the inner core is a solid, (d) denser elements are concentrated nearer the center of the earth, (e) the inner core spins faster than the rest of the earth, (f) many early cultures thought the earth had a 360-day year (Endnote 35), and (g) earth’s density almost doubles as one passes down through the core-mantle boundary.
-[See Table 35 on page 540.]
+This would explain why (a) temperatures inside the Earth increase with depth, (b) the Earth has a core, (c) the outer core is a liquid while the inner core is a solid, (d) denser elements are concentrated nearer the center of the Earth, (e) the inner core spins faster than the rest of the Earth, (f) many early cultures thought the Earth had a 360-day year (Endnote 35), and (g) Earth’s density almost doubles as one passes down through the core-mantle boundary.
+[See the highlighted red cells on page 604.]

-Had that occurred, we would not find dense, nonreactive elements, such as gold, at the earth’s surface.
+Had that occurred, we would not find dense, nonreactive elements, such as gold, at the Earth’s surface.
 But we do!
 Besides, granite rocks have never melted.
-[See “Geothermal Heat” on page 113.]
-A molten earth, after billions of years of cooling, would not produce the temperature patterns we see inside the earth.
-[See “Rapid Cooling” on page 39.]
-Meteoritic bombardment would also add too much xenon to the earth’s atmosphere.
-[See “Molten Earth?” on page 28 and page 85.]
+[See “Geothermal Heat” on page 123.]
+A molten Earth, after billions of years of cooling, would not produce the temperature patterns we see inside the Earth.
+[See “Rapid Cooling” on page 44.]
+Meteoritic bombardment would also add too much xenon to the Earth’s atmosphere.
+[See “Molten Earth?” on page 33 and page 91.]
 And finally, meteoritic bombardment presupposes the prior existence of meteoroids, whose origin, as currently taught, has many problems.
-[See pages 321–347.]
-Belief in a once-molten earth has led many to believe that the earth is billions of years old.
+[See pages 349– 375.]
+Belief in a once-molten Earth has led many to believe that the Earth is billions of years old.

 u Harry S. Ladd, “Drilling of Eniwetok Atoll, Marshall Islands,” American Association of Petroleum Geologists Bulletin, Vol. 37, October 1953, pp. 2257–2280.